“Growth Through Disciplined Execution”

 - Duvernay Shale land rush around WBE land holding in Canada.

-The table below outlines the 1P and 2P reserves held in Canada net to WBE as published in the WBE FY18 Annual Report.
-An update was released on 15 March 2019 specific to the Wizard Lake Reserves and can be found in the Investor Relations section of this website.
+The table below outlines the 1P and 2P reserves held in Canada net to WBE as published in the Reserves & Resources Update 22 August 2019.

 Modest drilling depths throughout and technological advancements associated with horizontal drilling, leads to strong economic returns due to low-cost wells and close proximity of production facilities and easy access to market.